isc-projects/isc-dnssec-guide/doc/signing.rst

 Once everything is complete on our name server, we need to generate some information to be uploaded to the parent zone to complete the chain of trust.
-The formats and the upload methods are actually dictated by your parent zone's administrator, so contact your registrar or parent zone administrator to find out what the actual format should be, and how to deliver or upload the information to the parent zone.
+The format and the upload methods are actually dictated by your parent zone's administrator, so contact your registrar or parent zone administrator to find out what the actual format should be and how to deliver or upload the information to the parent zone.

 What about your zone between the time you signed it and the time your